Jensen2k/homebridge-millheat/README.md

 to make it work for my 3.gen Mill wall mounted heaters.
 I do plan to keep using this plugin for this only until Mill & Apple Home supports Matter.
 Then this will be deprecated.

+### Changes by Jensen2k
+I needed the abillity to specify which home I wanted to show up in Homebridge, since I'm also running Mill at the cabin.
+This can now be done by specifying an array called "selectedHomes" in config.

 ## Installation